-The Leeds-Liverpool Canal running through Gargrave; image copyright of Craven District Council.
+Buildings in the village centre of Bradley; image copyright of Craven District Council.

-For comments or queries in relation to this document, please e-mail: localplan@cravendc.gov.uk.
+For comments or queries in relation to this document, please e-mail: spatialplanning@cravendc.gov.uk.

 This report has been prepared by the author with all reasonable skill, care and diligence, taking account of the programme of work agreed between the author and the client on this project.
 The author accepts no responsibility whatsoever to third parties to whom this report, or any part thereof, is made known.
 Any such party relies upon the report at their own risk.